Amsterdam Itinerary: How To Spend 3 Days in Amsterdam by JetSettingFools.com

 Walking Route to Top Amsterdam Tourist Attractions

-The best way to get acquainted with the city is via an Amsterdam Walking Tour.
 There are several organized walks and private tour guides, but we think it is best to explore at your own pace.
-Therefore, we created an ideal walk that takes in the best Amsterdam city sights and attractions.
+Therefore, we created an Amsterdam Walking Tour that takes in the best city sights and attractions.

 Our walk starts at the gorgeous Amsterdam Central Station and travels south through Old Town Amsterdam to Dam Square – with a few detours down hidden lanes and a few stops for nibbles.